Need help finding something?

 Google

-Most e-people often don't introduce themselves properly.
+Most e-business people often don't introduce themselves properly.
 Here are some examples of e-mail salutation that should not be use at the start of any e-business relationship and yet they complain that they are not getting any respond to their business enquires.

 Hi